-After an exhibition in a London gallery in 1879, she had the idea of showing her paintings at Kew.
-She wrote to Sir Joseph Hooker, offering to build a gallery if he would agree to display her life’s work in it.
+After an exhibition in London in 1879, North had the idea of showing her paintings at Kew.
+She offered to build a gallery if Kew Director, Joseph Hooker, would agree to display her life’s work in it.

-Marianne North had no formal training in illustration but possessed a natural talent and was very prolific.
+North had no formal training in illustration but possessed a natural talent and was very prolific.
 Painting with a palette of bold colours, she sketched rapidly in pen and ink on heavy paper then used oils straight from the tube.

 Unlike the tradition in Victorian flower painting, she liked to paint plants in their natural settings.

 A £1.8 million Heritage Lottery Fund grant and additional donations allowed for the restoration of the building and the conservation of the artwork in 2008.

 During the project a conservator discovered a painting hidden on the back of another painting.
 It had not been seen for over 120 years, since North covered it with a backing board.

 The Remarkable Miss North, presented by Emilia Fox, reveals the story of Marianne North, one of the most prolific botanical artists of the Victorian age.